Germain-L/RollEat/README.md

 # RollEat | What is it ?
-RollEat is an EPSI Bordeaux open innov project.
+RollEat is an EPSI Bordeaux Open Innov project.

 ## What does it do ?
 RollEat is an service where the user orders food, however the food is selected at random from a given criteria.